 - Email reminders throughout the year to ensure each participant is progressing on track

-- Speaker series where two senior women role models outside of Agoda, from tech and/or travel industry come and share their experiences
+- A speaker series where two senior women role models outside of Agoda, from the tech and/or travel industry come and share their experiences

 All eight elements are designed in an integrated fashion to reinforce the learning experience and ensure enough practice to achieve sustainable changes.
 When we penned the final program design, I couldn’t help but feel excited about the journey these 20 amazing women were about to embark on.